Nicolae Crevedia: Iron Guard sympathizer

 Crevedia had another publicized row with the literary critic and historian George Călinescu—later, he acknowledged Călinescu as a "titan of his generation" and "one of our great prose writers", but still criticized him for "work[ing], year upon year, for the Jews".
 He also applied his polemical energy to more personal causes, for instance attacking a putative former lover, Marta Rădulescu (daughter of the author Dan "Justus" Rădulescu), with a lampoon piece in Viața Literară.
 A resident of Cluj, she was locally famous as the editor of Revista Mea, a mouthpiece of the Iron Guard.
 They had allegedly been due to be married, and Rădulescu even wrote a short novel on the topic, but she eventually rejected him.
 In such texts, Crevedia accused Marta of having stolen his writings—a claim dismissed by Vizirescu and later also by researcher Ion Chinezu.
 In some of his notes on the scandal, Crevedia also claimed that Marta's ghostwriter was her father "Justus".
 Crevedia took his final revenge on Rădulescu by having her satirized in the 1936 novel Buruieni de dragoste ("Love Weeds").

-Some two years after the scandal, Crevedia married Maria Mutu, in a religious ceremony with Crainic as godfather.
-Maria was a niece of the Gândirea novelist Gib Mihăescu, in whose house she lived before marriage; she worked as a professor of French and Romanian.
+Active in Crainic's proximity, Crevedia had befriended Gândirea novelist Gib Mihăescu, and became a personal witness to Mihăescu's hospital death in 1935.
+Some two years after the Rădulescu scandal, he married Maria Mutu, in a religious ceremony with Crainic as godfather.
+Maria was a niece of Mihăescu's, in whose house she lived before marriage; she worked as a professor of French and Romanian.
 The couple had two daughters, Ioana and Diana.
 A flight enthusiast, Crevedia continued to travel throughout Europe, and announced by 1937 that he was planning to publish a travelogue of his trips through the Balkans, a theatrical version of Bacalaureatul lui Puiu, and an anthology of Bulgarian poetry, alongside a new novel, Mămăligă—referencing the folk dish.
 His play was reportedly finished, and Crevedia failed at convincing Camil Petrescu to include it in the National Theater program.
 Two other volumes of his poetry appeared around that time: Maria (1938), named after his wife, and Dă-mi înapoi grădinile ("Give Me Back My Gardens", 1939).